Rixy-Ai/eliza/README.md

 ### Interact via Browser

-Once Eliza is running, access the modern web interface at http://localhost:3000.
+Once Eve is running, access the modern web interface at http://localhost:3000.
 It has been professionally redesigned and features:

 - A welcoming dashboard with a gradient hero section and clear calls-to-action for creating agents and groups.
 - Visually enhanced cards for managing agents and groups, including status indicators and member counts.